Click on a question to expand and read more. Click on the question again to close.

 - What date should I apply for?

 You can apply for any week that works for you and your calendar!
 Check with your school and parents to see when they will allow you to participate.
 Once you apply, we are counting on you to follow through.
 We run Outdoor School every week of the school year.
 We start the week after Labor Day and end the week following Memorial Day.
 We are closed during Thanksgiving week and over the December holiday break.
 Please input the Sunday of the week you are interested in.

 - How far in advance can I apply?

 completed.
-If you are 18 or over (or will be when you volunteer), please know you will need to schedule an appointment to get fingerprinted at the SCCOE.
+If you are 18 or older (or will be when you volunteer), please know you will need to schedule an appointment to get fingerprinted at the SCCOE.

 - What if my school or parent says I can’t go even though I have been confirmed?